a-vassily/resilience-workflow-platform/docs/architecture-and-runbook.md

 ## 10. How to run the project

 ### Option A: Recommended bootstrap flow
+Start by creating a virtual environment with your favourite tool and switch to it.
+Then:
 From the repository root in PowerShell:

 ```powershell